mox669/xunit.nvim/README.md

 the buffer.
 You can check out the test log with `:XToggleLog`.
 Although not ideal, you can run every test inside the buffer with `:XRunAll`.
 (See ___Known Issues___)

-__Important:__
+__IMPORTANT:__
++ the plugin relies on string analysis to validate test results.
+In order for that to work, dotnet needs to be run in english.
+This can be set with the `DOTNET_CLI_UI_LANGUAGE=en` environment variable.
-dotnet test can only be executed from a directory containing a solution file (.sln).
++ `dotnet test` can only be executed from a directory containing a solution file (.sln).
 There are plans to fix this in the future so the user does not have to specifically launch neovim from that directory with the solution file.

 ### Default Configuration
 In order to use the plugin, you have to run the setup function.
-It is recommended to create a __cs.lua__ file inside __nvim/ftplugin__ to only use the plugin when .cs files have been loaded.
+It is recommended to create a __cs.lua__ file inside __ftplugin__  directory to only use the plugin when .cs files have been loaded.
 Add the config:

 ```lua
 require("xunit").setup({